The drinking fountains of Rome

 You can find this one for yourself in the Giardino degli Aranci - the Garden of the Orange Trees - on the Aventine Hill.

 The drinking water fountain in the Giardino degli Aranci, Rome.
-There are many drinking water fountains in Rome, but this one is special.

 That's not the only one, though.
 Many of them are leftovers from ancient Roman times, some more recent.
 This wall-mounted fountain was restored to its former glory in 1998.